dtemilade/naijamap/README.md

 Map of Nigeria

 📖 Overview

 This project presents an interactive map of Nigeria featuring clickable areas corresponding to each state and the Federal Capital Territory (FCT).
 It is a web-based educational tool built with HTML and CSS, providing geographical, historical, and climatic details of Nigeria's 36 states and FCT.

 ⚙ Features

 ✅ Clickable interactive map of Nigeria with image map regions

 ✅ Sidebar navigation with team members, project introduction, and the Nigerian National Anthem (audio)

-✅ Detailed state profiles with images and descriptions (e.g., Benue, Kogi)
+✅ Detailed state profiles with images and descriptions

 ✅ Responsive design for desktop and mobile devices

 ✅ Easy navigation between the map and state details

 🎯 Purpose

 The project was designed to help users:

 Understand Nigeria’s geopolitical structure